 At Domaine du Météore we are unique in having vines in two of the area’s most famous appellations: Faugères and Saint-Chinian (Roquebrun), between which the structure of the soils differs considerably.
 Faugères tends to be composed of yellow/brown schist, while Saint-Chinian is dominated by blue schist.
 Having vines in both of these places allows us to explore and compare their influence across our range.

 The domaine is owned by Paul Jenkins, Paul Jarman, Vinkey & Andrew Allen.
-The two Pauls are London-based doctors and wine enthusiasts who have known the area well for many years.
+The two Pauls are London-based doctors, friends and wine enthusiasts who have known the area well for many years.
 Passionate about the possibilities presented by the Faugères schist terroir to create truly compelling wines, they spent a long time searching for a vineyard with the right potential, history and a truly unique setting.
 When they found Domaine du Météore, they knew they had found the right land and vines to create the wines they wanted.
 They were joined in 2021 by Vinkey & Andrew Allen, friends and fellow wine enthusiasts, who live in San Francisco from where they are building out the US business.